-This section features media and reporting resources, either written by third-party organisations, or by IMPRESS in partnership with a third-party organisation.
+This section features media and reporting resources, either written by third-party organisations, by IMPRESS, or by IMPRESS in partnership with a third-party organisation.

 **While these do not amount to formal IMPRESS guidance or a change to the IMPRESS Standards Code, they provide useful information for journalists as well as members of the public on djfferent reporting issues and topics.**

 Family Court Reporting